truenas/documentation/content/TruenasApps/_index.md

 Some applications deploy as the **root** user for initial configuration before operating as a non-root user.
 Keep these general best practices in mind when using applications with TrueNAS.

+## Changing Apps Network Settings
+Go to **Apps > Installed**, click **Configuration** and then on **Settings**.

+To add an additional range of IP addresses, click **Add** to the right of **Address Pools**, then select a range from the dropdown list of options, and enter the desired value in **Size**.

+**Base** shows the default IP address and subnet, and **Size** shows the network size of each docker network that is cut off from the base subnet.

+{{< hint type="info" title="Apps Networking Troubleshooting Tip!" >}}
+This setting replaces the Kubernetes Settings option for Bind Network in 24.04 and earlier.
+Use to resolve issues where apps experiences issues where TrueNAS device is not reachable from some networks.
+Select the network option, or add additional options to resolve the network connection issues.
+{{< /hint >}}

+**Check for docker image updates** sets TrueNAS to check for docker image updates (default setting).

 ### Managing Container Images
 While on the **Installed** application screen, click **Settings** > **Manage Container Images** to open the **Manage Container Images** screen.